InstaWP/wordpress-string-locator/README.md

 When writing your search string, make sure to wrap your search in forward slashes (`/`), directly followed by any modifiers like case insensitive (`i`) that you may want to use.

 ## Changelog ##
+__2.1.2__
+* Fix for max execution times some times being interpreted as strings and failing when you it should be able to run indefinitely
+* Fix for regex being enabled when you return to the search results, but you hadn't performed a regex search
+* Resolved some code issues with functions being called improperly (future proofing)

 __2.1.1__
 * Improved error messages
 * Add regex pattern validation before performing a search